 Blog Post Community Wellbeing Research and Impact When this is all over: Recovering from Coronavirus ‘When this is all over’ has to be one of the most over-used phrases of the Coronavirus pandemic.
 But will it, in fact, ever be over?
 Maybe this is a very sudden but quite short-lived shock.
 But it seems much more likely that Coronavirus will have lasting long-term effects that leave our economy and society […] Read more Topics: Health inequalities Research and Impact: Impact May 20, 2020

 Blog Post Environment and Net Zero Research and Impact Can Research Apprenticeships open the door to a policy career?
 The Wales Centre for Public Policy introduced the Research Apprenticeship scheme in 2017.
 The aim was to build the capacity of researchers to engage with policymakers and public services to address key challenges in Wales.
 Each year, we provide an opportunity for an outstanding graduate to gain first-hand experience of providing evidence for policymaking.
-The […] Read more Research and Impact: Methods PhD Internships May 12, 2020
+The […] Read more Research and Impact: Methods and approaches PhD interns May 12, 2020

 Blog Post Community Wellbeing Loneliness in Lockdown Prior to the Coronavirus (COVID-19) pandemic, 16% of the Welsh population identified as lonely, and it is known that loneliness and social isolation present significant challenges to public health and well-being.
 Several Public Service Boards have identified reducing them as a priority for their areas and the Welsh Government released its own Loneliness Strategy in […] Read more Topics: Loneliness April 30, 2020